strandxd/biosim_project/README.md

 # BioSim U03 Mohamed Håkon

+Project created by Mohamed Omar Atteyeh and Håkon Strand.

 ## Installation Guide
 This is an installation guide for installing the BioSim simulator package.
 The package provides simulations